The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 Together, the two components gather debris in between the inner boundaries of this massive U-shape structure.
 The floater collects plastic that can be found around the surface, blocking any of it from flowing over the system while simultaneously providing the system with the buoyancy needed to be carried by oceanic forces.
 The skirt, on the other hand, collects the plastic underneath.

-Out of the millions of tons of plastic that invade our oceans on the yearly basis, great numbers end up being taken by ocean currents and reaching one of the world’s five largest systems of circulating currents, which we know as gyres.
+Out of the millions of tons of plastic that invade our oceans on the yearly basis, great numbers end up being taken by the ocean currents and reaching one of the world’s five largest systems of circulating currents, which we know as gyres.
 Once this destination has been reached, the plastic—now trapped in the gyre—settles there, waiting for the sun, waves and marine life to deteriorate it into smaller microplastics; and it’s once it has broken down into microplastics that our simple, everyday garbage starts posing a great danger to sea life, and, consequently, to us.

 The largest among the five major ocean gyres (systems of circulating ocean currents) lies in the Pacific Ocean, halfway between California and Hawaii.
-Since it is in these five regions that the majority of our ocean plastic inevitably ends up, we commonly refer to them as Garbage Patches.
+Since it is in these five regions that the majority of our ocean plastic inevitably ends up, we also refer to them as Garbage Patches.

 In the Photo: Five of the world’s garbage patches Photo Credit: The Ocean Cleanup